ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 ## Sample

-The sample given below uses the functions in the module to send an email with SMTP protocol.
+The below sample uses the functions in the module to send an email using the SMTP protocol.

 ```ballerina
 import ballerina/io;